dotnetdudes/dotnetdudes-vite-website/README.md

 Morphed into a site using web components.
 Changed to Vite bundler when parcel had problems with the 'keycloak.js' library.

+Used VanillaJs, needed the practice, been writing so much TypeScript !!

+Uses CSS Grid and ES modules, not targeted at older browsers ʘ‿ʘ

 ## Testing
 Testing with Vitest and Testing Library DOM.